YouweGit/ImporterGridSettingsBundle/README.md

 3. Then reload the GUI of Pimcore.

 ## How does it work?
-The working is quite simple; when you are importing a CSV file, the bundle will set up the grid automatically according to the data object that you're importing.
+The working is quite simple; when you are importing a CSV file, the bundle will set up the grid automatically according to the headers of the CSV you're importing.